top of page

 Alarm bells start a-ringing and my knees begin to knock

-My first response is just to say thank you very much
+My first response is just to say, “thank you very much

-But I’m afraid I’m busy that day, I’m doing such-and-such
+But I’m afraid I’m busy that day, I’m doing such-and-such”

-In fact I sometimes get FOMO but what ever will I wear?
+In fact I sometimes get FOMO, but whatever will I wear?

 I wouldn’t want to look a frump, I’d want to look quite glam